WSGW Morning Team: December 19, 2023 (Tuesday) - WSGW 790 AM & 100.5 FM

 PHOTOS: Ford Motor Company

-Charlie and Mike and YOU: NASA sends high definition cat video using a ship 19 million miles from Earth…..
+Charlie and Mike and Jonathan and YOU: NASA sends high definition cat video using a ship 19 million miles from Earth…..

 PHOTO: JPL Handout